 4. Use Firewalls and Antivirus Software

-- Firewall: Ensure that both hardware and software firewalls are in place to protect your network from external attacks.
+Firewall: Set up both hardware and software firewalls to defend your network against external attacks.

-- Antivirus Software: Use trusted antivirus solutions like McAfee, Norton, or Bitdefender to detect and remove malware.
+Antivirus Software: You should deploy antivirus solutions from trusted providers such as McAfee, Norton, or Bitdefender to identify and eliminate malware.

 5. Train Your Employees